-During the genetic counseling visit, the counselor will review genetic test results with the participant via phone or virtually, and answer any questions.
+During the genetic counseling visit, the counselor will review genetic test results with the participant via phone or video call, and answer any questions.

-At the conclusion of the counseling session, participants will be sent their genetic test results and a genetic counseling letter.
+At the conclusion of the counseling session, participants will be sent their genetic test results, a genetic counseling letter, and informational materials.